 If you’re not sure about which group might be the best for you to join as a solo traveller, feel free to chat with our friendly office team to help find the best group for you, and provide tips for solo travellers who are joining a group trip.

 When it comes to booking rooms, you have the option to pay the single supplement, which is €250 for weeklong trips, for a guaranteed room of your own.
 These are available on a limited first-c0me-first-served basis, so it’s best to book early, and contact us to ensure your single room.
+Note that we do have a limited number of these, and once they run out, we unfortunately can’t give any more out.

 If you’re willing to share, you can avoid paying the supplement and share with a roommate (always of the same sex).
 If you’re someone who needs a bit of me-time, having your own room may work the best for you.
 On the other hand, many solo travellers enjoy having a roommate – someone with whom they can bond and share their adventures!
 You save money as well, as you don’t have to pay the single supplement.
 And after all, if you wanted to travel alone, you probably wouldn’t have joined a group trip.